 “City of Corridors” can also be the result of Hong Kong seen as a part of Cities Without Ground [April 2012, ORO Editions] – title of the forthcoming book publication by Adam Frampton, Jonathan Solomon and Clara Wong.

-[UPDATE: Cities Without Ground - A Hong Kong Guidebook, via the Atlantic Cities] Jonathan Solomon explains:
+[UPDATE: click here for a selection, via the Atlantic Cities] Jonathan Solomon explains:

 Hong Kong is a city without ground.
 This is true both physically (built on steep slopes, the city has no ground plane) and culturally (there is no concept of ground).
 Density obliterates figure-ground in the city, and in turn re-defines public-private spatial relationships.
 Perception of distance and time is distorted through compact networks of pedestrian infrastructure, public transport and natural topography in the urban landscape.